Innovative and digital approaches in health and welfare (DHV310)

 Content

-The course addresses researchers within the health sciences broadly; health care professionals and researchers who study, or plan to study aspects of long-term illness.
+The course addresses researchers within the health and welfare sciences broadly and researchers who study, or plan to study innovative aspects of health and illness in a life course perspective.

 Learning outcome